-Below is a timetable showing the key stages of the audit and the deliverables we have agreed to provide to you through the audit cycle in 2018/19.
+Below is a timetable showing the key stages of the audit and the deliverables we have agreed to provide to you through the audit cycle in 2019/20.
+The final timetable will depend on our ability to obtain sufficient, appropriate audit evidence to support our audit opinion.